 Medical Malpractice Lawyers in Tampa, FL

-We handle all types of medical malpractice cases involving a wide variety of medical conditions, surgeries, and other types of treatments.
-The basic categories of medical malpractice and other similar cases can be divided as follows:
+We handle all types of medical malpractice cases involving medical conditions, surgeries, and other types of treatments for affected clients throughout the Tampa, FL, area.
+The types of medical malpractice cases we are experienced in pursuing include:

-- Failure to make a timely diagnosis (e.g., heart attack, stroke, DVT, pulmonary embolus, cancer, infection, pressure sores)
+- Failure to make a timely diagnosis of severe health conditions such as heart attack, stroke, DVT, pulmonary embolus, cancer, infection, or pressure sores

-- Surgical and anesthesia negligence resulting in injury or death (e.g., hypoxic brain injury, paralysis, spinal cord injuries, nerve injuries, orthopedic injuries, eye injuries)
+- Surgical or anesthesia error such as hypoxic brain injury, paralysis, spinal cord injuries, nerve injuries, orthopedic injuries, eye injuries, or death

 Medical Malpractice Frequently Asked Questions

-Liability - That a medical provider deviated from the prevailing standard or care;
+- Liability: A medical provider deviated from the prevailing standard or care.

-Causation - That the deviation from the prevailing standard of care resulted in substantial harm or death, which “more likely than not” would have been avoided had the standard of care been met; and
+- Causation: The deviation from the usual standard of care resulted in substantial harm or death which would have been avoided had the standard of care been met.

 This site is made available as a service to our clients for informational purposes only.
 The material contained in this website is intended to be a general overview and does not pertain to any specific legal matter.
 Nothing contained in this website should be substituted for the advice of an attorney nor does it create an attorney client relationship between any reader and Greco & Wozniak P.A.
 An attorney must always be consulted before relying on any of the information contained on this site.